Hypocisy/RPGCoreV3-Chinese-wiki/Items:-Items.md

 Note that these parameters can be present on arrows too and will overlap with the modifiers present on the bow.

-You can read up on further details in the [[DamageModule: Hardcoded Behaviour]] article, there is a section specific to how items interact with the damage module and how damage itself is setup.
+You can read up on further details in the [[Combat: Hardcoded]] article, there is a section specific to how items interact with the damage module and how damage itself is setup.

 | keyword | type | description |
 |-|-|-|